 - Pop up Indicators

-The pop up pressure valve consists of a weight on top of a stem with two red rings.
-The valve is set on top of the lid prior to cooking such that the stem goes inside the lid while the weight stays on top.
-Once pressure is sufficiently built the upper red rings appears on top of the lid.
+The pop-up pressure valve consists of a weight on top of a stem with two red rings.
+The valve is set on top of the lid prior to cooking, such that the stem goes inside the lid while the weight stays on top.
+Once pressure is sufficiently built up, the upper red rings appear on top of the lid.
 This is an indication of the pressure reaching the medium level of the preset pressure value.
 This pressure is around 10 psi.
-Once the lower red ring appears, the pressure has reached the higher limit which is about 15 psi.
+Once the lower red ring appears, the pressure has reached the higher limit, which is about 15 psi.

 - Construction of Pressure Cookers

 Aluminum pots and containers are somewhat reactive to food cooked in them.
-Pressure cookers are normally made of heavy gauge stainless steel that can defy high pressure cooking.
-Another basic advantage of pressure cookers is that they can bear enormous amount of heat unlike most kitchen ware and they are also pretty easy to clean and some of them even dishwasher safe.
+Pressure cookers are normally made of heavy gauge stainless steel that can defy high-pressure cooking.
+Another basic advantage of pressure cookers is that they can bear an enormous amount of heat, unlike most kitchenware and they are also pretty easy to clean and some of them are even dishwasher safe.

 - Three Ply Encapsulated Base

-Most modern pressure cookers consist of a three layered ply base which ensures that the pressure cooker is evenly heated.
+Most modern pressure cookers consist of a three-layered ply base which ensures that the pressure cooker is evenly heated.
 It cuts off the chances of developing a hotspot inside the cooker.
 Even heating also considerably reduces the amount of heat required for cooking.
-There no longer remains a need of adjusting the stove every once in a while.
-Ultimately, food is at a much lower risk of burning and drying out.
-Especially the ingredients that are in direct contact with the base.
+There no longer remains a need for adjusting the stove every once in a while.
+Ultimately, food is at a much lower risk of burning and drying out, especially the ingredients that are in direct contact with the base.

 - Reliable Safety Mechanism

-In previous times, pressure cookers were somewhat a dangerous kitchen ware and required a lot of care and supervision for use.
-This is why amateur cooks and new users were not recommended the usage of pressure cookers from the word go.
-However, the modern pressure cookers are equipped with some of the most advanced safety features that make pressure cooking completely safe and sound.
+In previous times, pressure cookers were a somewhat dangerous kitchenware and required a lot of care and supervision for use.
+This is why amateur cooks and new users were not recommended to use pressure cookers from the word “go.”
+However, the modern pressure cookers are equipped with some of the most advanced safety features that make pressure cooking completely safe.

 - Heat Restoring Pressure Release Mechanisms

 There are several pressure release mechanisms introduced in pressure cookers over the past years.
-Previously, the cold water release method was used where the pressure dropped and also the heat content.
+Previously, the cold water release method was used where the pressure dropped, as did the heat content.
 The cooking process was ceased during the pressure release.

-The modern pressure cookers have all the features that ensure better and faster cooking, reliability and durability as well as safety.
-The quality of food has expectedly improved so that you can impress you family and friends with delicious recipes.
+The modern pressure cookers have all the features that ensure better and faster cooking, reliability and durability, as well as safety.
+The quality of food has expectedly improved so that you can impress your family and friends with delicious recipes.